dzekelid/hourly/_listings/climacell/hourly-post-openapi.md

 x-complete: 0
 info:
   title: ClimaCell Post Hourly
+  description: |-
-  description: "## Hourly Forecast Weather Data (Coming Soon)\nThe ```\u200Bhourly\u200B```
+    ## Hourly Forecast Weather Data (Coming Soon)
-    API call provides an hourly forecast, up to 120 hours (5 days) ahead as a time series, for a specific location based on ClimaCell\u2019s proprietary sensing technology and model.
+    The ```???hourly???``` API call provides an hourly forecast, up to 120 hours (5 days) ahead as a time series, for a specific location based on ClimaCell???s proprietary sensing technology and model.
 The location can be specified as a geocode, or one of your own defined locations (see locations API calls).
-The weather parameters returned are detailed in the \u200B__Weather Data\u200B__ section."
+The weather parameters returned are detailed in the ???__Weather Data???__ section.
   version: 1.0.0
 host: api2.climacell.co
 basePath: /v2